 Sasho CirovskiCamp Director / Head Coach

 The success of the Maryland Terrapins is a direct reflection of the philosophy and principles of Head Coach Sasho Cirovski.
 Sasho is a USSF "A" licensed coach.
-He has led the Terrapins to two NCAA National Championships (2005 & 2008) as well as two ACC Regular Season titles (2003 & 2005) and three ACC Conference Championships (1996, 2002 & 2008).
-Cirovski earned 2003 and 2005 ACC Coach of the Year honors, in addition to being named the 2005 NSCAA National Coach of the Year.
+He has led the Terrapins to three NCAA National Championships (2005, 2008 & 2018) as well as several ACC and Big 10 regular season and tournament conference titles.
+Cirovski earned 2003 and 2005 ACC Coach of the Year honors, in addition to being named the 2005 NSCAA National Coach of the Year and the 2018 Top Drawer Soccer Coach of the Year.
 As a regional and national staff coach, Sasho has been instrumental in helping players of all calibers become better soccer players and better people.
 It is this expertise and passion for the game that has driven Sasho Cirovski throughout his career.
 Sasho has both his undergraduate degree and Masters in Business Administration from the University of Wisconsin-Milwaukee.

 Head coach Sasho Cirovski announced the hiring of former Terrapin All-American Scott Buete as assistant coach May 27, 2014.
 Buete was a three-year captain for Cirovski and the Terps from 2001-2003 and was an NSCAA First Team All-American in 2003 after snagging third team honors in 2002.
 He led Maryland to two College Cup appearances and an Atlantic Coast Conference tournament title in 2002.
 Following his collegiate career, Buete was a first round draft pick for the Chicago Fire of Major League Soccer and also had stints with the Atlanta Silverbacks, Charleston Battery and Tampa Bay Rowdies of the USL and the Baltimore Blast of the MISL.
 Most recently, Buete has served as the academy director for the Baton Rouge Soccer Club.

 Maryland men's soccer head coach Sasho Cirovski has announced former Terrapin standout Jake Pace has been hired as men's soccer assistant coach.
 After seeing action as a reserve defender as a freshman, Pace moved up top to the striker position where he shined in his final three seasons at Maryland.
 He finished his career with 13 goals, including a career-high six as a captain his senior year.
 Pace played an important role in back-to-back Atlantic Coast Conference championships in 2012 and 2013 and helped guide the Terps to the College Cup in each of his last two seasons at Maryland.
 Pace won a pair of state championships with River Hill High School as a two-time Baltimore Sun First Team All-Met selection prior to his arrival to College Park.
 He earned a bachelor's degree in kinesiology from Maryland.
-For the past 4 years, Pace has served as the Director of Soccer Operations for Maryland Men's Soccer.
+Prior to his appointment as an Assistant Coach, Pace served four years as the Director of Soccer Operations for Maryland Men's Soccer.

 Director of Soccer Operations

-Miles Vaughn is in his first season as Maryland's director of soccer operations after being named to the post in February of 2018.
+Miles Vaughn completed his second season as Maryland's Director of Soccer Operations after being named to the post in February of 2018.
 Vaughn comes to Maryland from the Bethesda Soccer Club.
 With Bethesda, one of the top youth clubs in the area, Vaughn managed all club facilities, including scheduling venues for 80 teams.
 He was a key player in the growth of Bethesda's field allotment.
 He also managed club equipment, registration, and sponsorships.